Home Articles U.K. voter ID rules explained

 April 24 2023

 In April 2022, the U.K. government passed the Elections Act 2022, which incorporates a new rule requiring voters in Great Britain to present photo identification (ID) at polling stations to verify their identity.
 Previously, only Northern Ireland required photographic identification at polling stations.
 With the new rule, those without a photo ID can only vote by post.
-This applies to the May local elections, Police and Crime Commissioner elections, U.K. parliamentary by-elections, Recall petitions, and the U.K. General elections in October 2023.
+This applies to UK parliamentary elections, including general elections, by-elections and recall petitions, local election, and Police and Crime Commissioner elections.
 However, there has been widespread confusion about what constitutes a valid photo ID.

-Logically Facts has created a guide that answers common questions about voter IDs in the upcoming local government elections in England.
+Logically Facts has created a guide that answers common questions about voter IDs in the upcoming upcoming local and mayoral elections in England and Wales.

 How can I vote in the May local elections?